How we started

 OUTDOOR LEARNING CAMPS AND TREKS: This is an initiative whereby young city kids are taken on overnight treks to villages.
 Here the children camp outdoors, live off the land and interact with the village children.
 There is a healthy and open communication between both sets of kids and each gets to learn the skills of the other in an informal setting.

-SPORTS GURUKUL: About a year ago, we launched our most ambitious project yet, which we call ‘Sports Gurukul’.
+SPORTS GURUKUL: About three years ago, we launched our most ambitious project yet, which we call ‘Sports Gurukul’.
 Most of us in Tunga Trekkers have a strong background in Sports and Athletics, as also in the field of education.
 During the years of interaction with the children, we observed that with the kind of tough geographical conditions these children were accustomed to, and the physical and mental hardships that were commonplace for them, they are perfectly poised to make a mark for themselves in an endurance sport, more specifically the marathons.
 We have heard inspiring marathon success stories of the East African athletes, who have grown up in punishing geographical terrains and complete deprivation.
 With the right kind of support, training, nutrition and guidance, the kids can replicate that success, and we dare say, even better it.

 We began to train the first batch of 25 kids at the base of Tungareshwar mountains, where it all started for us.
 These children are being imparted rigorous training every evening after school hours in the rugged terrain of these mountains.
 Post the workout, we promise them at least one wholesome meal.
 Whenever however we have some surplus, we ensure, we provide milk and eggs to them as well in the morning.